TreeFrogTinkerer/my-quake-shakes/Configuration.md

 # Configuring My Quake Shakes

 Once installed you need to set some configurations for you to get usable data.
-This is almost entirely done via CSV files in the repository along with a big of research on IRIS / Google.
+This is almost entirely done via CSV files in the repository along with a big of research on Earthscope/IRIS & Google.

 # Home Range